Call for Awards

 - Nominations for the Distinguished Service Award must include: (1) a letter of nomination; (2) a copy of the nominee's current curriculum vita and (3) additional support materials as appropriate.

-- All nominations and materials should be sent by February 15, 2022 to ECA President Amanda McKendree (firstname.lastname@example.org)
+- All nominations and materials should be sent by February 15, 2023 to ECA President Pamela Lannutti (email@example.com)

-- All nominations and materials should be sent by March 15, 2022 to ECA President Amanda McKendree (email@example.com).
+- All nominations and materials should be sent by February 15, 2023 to ECA President Pamela Lannutti (firstname.lastname@example.org).

 - The Everett Lee Hunt Award is presented annually at the discretion of the ECA Committee of Scholars.
 The Hunt Award reflects the philosophic commitment and scholarly contributions of Everett Lee Hunt, one of the founders of the discipline of communication and the eighth president of ECA (1927-1929).